Fish Screen Canada

 Picture

-Designed to fit in an 8 inch auger hole
+Designed to work in an eight inch hole augered in the ice.

 Shallow Water Fish Screens